Low-Luminosity Type IIP Supernovae from the Zwicky Transient Facility Census of the Local Universe. II: Lightcurve Analysis: Results

+For LLIIP SNe ($M_r > -16$), the median plateau duration was $89^{+10}_{-20}$ days, with a range of 64 to 108 days.
+The median duration of the optically thick phase (OPTd) was $99^{+11}_{-14}$ days, spanning from 67 to 116 days.
+The median rise time was $13^{+1}_{-2}$ days, with a range from 10 to 16 days.
+The median plateau slope was $0.1^{+0.1}_{-0.2} \times 10^{-2}$ mag day$^{-1}$, ranging from $-0.4$ to $0.6 \times 10^{-2}$ mag day$^{-1}$.
+Finally, the change in magnitude between the plateau and the radioactive tail had a median value of $-1.33^{+1.25}_{-0.72}$ mag, with observed values ranging from $-2.48$ to $-0.22$ mag.
 For the full Type IIP SN sample, the median values were $76^{+16}_{-16}$ days for the plateau duration, $90^{+16}_{-20}$ days for OPTd, $13^{+4}_{-2}$ days for the rise time, $0.4^{+0.5}_{-0.4} \times 10^{-2}$ mag day$^{-1}$ for the plateau slope, and $-1.33^{+0.46}_{-0.41}$ mag for the plateau-to-tail drop.
 The steepest drop of $>3.50$ mag was seen in SN~2022aagp, shown in Figure \ref{fig:SN2022aagp}.
 A sharp decline from the plateau to the tail is predicted for ECSNe and failed SNe with very low or zero nickel mass \citep[see e.g.,][]{Tominaga2013, Turatto1998}.
 Other objects with sharp drops include SN~2021tyw ($> 3.10$ mag), SN~2022prv ($2.56$ mag), SN~2023vog ($2.49$ mag) and SN~2020cxd ($2.48$ mag).

 We further investigated how the lightcurve observables correlate with peak magnitude.
 As shown in Figure~\ref{fig:obsvspeak}, the plateau slope shows a strong correlation with peak brightness, with a Pearson correlation coefficient of $r = -0.68$ ($p < 10^{-5}$).
 The best-fit line is given by: